 Who to call if there is an emergency involving one of the utilities.

-You should also ask your tenant to take a meter reading on all relevant utilities.
+You should also ask your resident to take a meter reading on all relevant utilities.

 As a landlord, looking after your rental properties is second nature.
 But this may not be the case for your new tenants.
 This may be especially true if you have younger tenants and this is the first time that they have been responsible for a home.